How to Pay

-Additional information on specific payment methods, including wire transfers and credit card electronic billing, can be found in the Payments, Credits, Returned Check Policy.
+Additional information on specific payment methods, including wire transfers and credit card electronic billing, can be found in the Payments, Credits, Returned Check Policy (Word Doc).

-Please contact the Student Accounts Office at (724) 838-4214 or email@example.com if you have any questions.
+Please contact the Office of Financial Services & the Registrar at (724) 830-1010 or HelpFinReg@setonhill.edu if you have questions.

 University bills for the semester are due August 20 for fall, January 20 for spring, and June 20 for summer.
 Writing Popular Fiction Program bills are due June 20 for fall and December 20 for spring.
 Orthodontic Program bills are due June 20 for summer.